-Chapter 8 of the Code provides additional Conduct Procedures applicable to alleged Sexual and Interpersonal Misconduct by Students or Student Organizations ("Sexual and Interpersonal Misconduct Procedures").
-Sexual and Interpersonal Misconduct, as defined in the Code, includes a broad range of behavior that is not tolerated in the University community.
 The University is committed to fostering an environment that encourages prompt reporting of all types of Sexual and Interpersonal Misconduct; a timely response to reports; and a fair, impartial, and equitable investigation and resolution process.
 Pursuant to the Code, the University will provide a prompt, fair, and impartial investigation and resolution of Sexual and Interpersonal Misconduct reports.
 The University strives to investigate and resolve cases of alleged Sexual and Interpersonal Misconduct within sixty (60) Days, excluding any appeals, of the Complainant's or Title IX Coordinator's decision to proceed with an investigation.
-In the University's experience, however, circumstances including, but not limited to, parallel criminal investigations, multiple witnesses, and difficulties with availability and scheduling, almost always exist; therefore, many cases may take up to one hundred twenty (120) Days to be resolved.
-Both the Respondent and the Complainant will be notified in writing if the investigation and resolution will take more than one hundred twenty (120) Days and of the reason(s) for the delay.
+In the University's experience, however, circumstances including, but not limited to, parallel criminal investigations, multiple witnesses, and difficulties with availability and scheduling, almost always exist; therefore, many cases may longer to be resolved.
+If the proceedings outlined in this Policy take longer than one hundred twenty (120) Days, the Office of Civil Rights and Title IX will provide a written explanation to all Parties as to the reason(s) for the delay.